As I’m on a roll with the Fix-It’s…Here’s one that I couldn’t even bring myself to wear during MMM’15:

 My latest attempt at fixing this actually started January this year.
 I was hoping to finish it in time for a holiday in February.
 But when I tried it on for fit, the bodice felt too tight for a relaxing holiday.
 Plus there were too many new-to-me design features that I didn’t know how to sew up.
 So it went back onto the Fix-It Pile.

 Fast forward to Fix-It June & July.
 I tried on the half-finished bodice again.
 I don’t know how, but the bodice now feels OK!!!???
-Maybe all the stressing over draconian US expat tax policy (still not resolved yet) did what no diet can? 😉 Anyway, I felt ready to resume this Fix-It.
+Maybe recent stresses did what no diet can? 😉 Anyway, I felt ready to resume this Fix-It.

 The Inspiration & Design